-Gulshan Kumar-Tulsi Kumar: Gulshan Kumar, founder of the T-Series music label, was killed on 12 August 1997, but his children, son Bhushan Kumar and daughter Tulsi Kumar, have carried on his legacy.
-While Bhushan heads T-Series now, Tulsi is a playback singer who has songs like Tum Jo Aaye Zindagi Mein from Once Upon A Time In Mumbai to her credit.
+Gulshan Kumar-Tulsi Kumar: Gulshan Kumar, founder of the T-Series music label, died on August 12, 1997, but his children, son Bhushan Kumar and daughter Tulsi Kumar, have carried on his legacy.
+While Bhushan heads T-Series, Tulsi is a playback singer who has songs like Tum Jo Aaye Zindagi Mein from Once Upon A Time In Mumbai, Hum Mar Jayenge from Aashiqui 2 to her credit.
 She has also crooned the tracks Soch Na Sake, Sanam Re, Nachange Sari Raat, Ishq Di Latt, Salamat, Dekh Lena, Wajah Tum Ho, Dil Ke Pass and Dil Mein Chupa Lunga.
+While Bhushan Kumar's T-Series Official YouTube channel is the most subscribed and viewed channel globally.

 Udit Narayan-Aditya Narayan: Udit Narayan rendered his voice to innumerable super hits, and sung for every big star of his era.
 In the 90s, he was the most sought-after male playback singer delivering hits like Pehla Nasha, Jaadu Teri Nazar, Tu Cheez Badi Hai Mast, Dil To Pagal Hai, Mehndi Lagake Rakhna, Pardesi Pardesi, Kuch Kuch Hota Hai, Chand Chupa Badal Mein and many more.
 His son, Aditya Narayan, performed the title track of Akele Hum Akele Tum along with his father in 1995.
 Aditya's most popular songs are Chhota Baccha Jaan Ke Humko from the film Masoom (1996) and Chupdi Chachi from Chachi 420 (1998).
 Aditya went on to become an anchor and has also tried his hand at acting.